Police Polygraph and CVSA Exam?

-How do you prepare for the polygraph examination?
+How do you prepare for the Polygraph examination?
 Simply put, you need to relax and place your mind and body at ease.
 You need to be as "normal" as possible when taking the examination.
 Sgt.
-Godoy’s How to Pass the Polygraph will teach you how to achieve these results.
+Godoy’s popular online course, Mastering the Polygraph and CVSA, will teach you how to achieve these results.

-- Familiarize yourself with the nonverbal body language that polygraphers associate with truth and deception.
-In addition to the charts, the polygrapher often factors in these nonverbal cues in his determination of truth or deception.
+Familiarize yourself with the nonverbal body language that examiners associate with truth and deception.
+In addition to the charts, the examiner often factors in these nonverbal cues in his or her determination of truth or deception.

 Make A Good First Impression

-Your polygrapher's subjective opinion of you may influence the outcome of your polygraph interrogation.
+Your examiner's subjective opinion of you may influence the outcome of your Polygraph/CVSA interrogation.
 Look your best.
 Make sure you're clean shaven and have a conservative haircut.
 Dress professionally, polish your shoes.
 If you're a woman, dress conservatively.

 Be friendly.
 Smile, but don't overdo it.
-Keep good eye contact with your polygrapher, but don't stare.
-Your polygrapher may interpret avoidance of eye contact as a sign of deception.
+Keep good eye contact with your examiner, but don't stare.
+Your examiner may interpret avoidance of eye contact as a sign of deception.
 Answer questions directly with confidence and without hesitation - but be natural.

 Don't Be Late

 If you're late you'll instantly make a bad impression.
-Your polygrapher may think being late is a subconscious attempt to avoid the polygraph - increasing his suspicion of you even before he asks his first question.
+Your examiner may think being late is a subconscious attempt to avoid the exam - increasing his suspicion of you even before he asks his first question.

-The moment you arrive for your polygraph, your polygrapher will be observing you.
+The moment you arrive for your Polygraph or CVSA, your examiner will be observing you.
 He will size you up based not only on what you say, but also on your appearance and demeanor.
-The interrogation room itself may be equipped with a two way mirror or a concealed video camera.
+The interrogation room itself may be equipped with a two-way mirror or a concealed video camera.
 It may not be easy but try to avoid looking nervous.
 You might consider bringing something to read or otherwise keep yourself productively occupied while waiting.